Nishanth-2863/GoodCabs-Ad-hoc-Request/README.md

 ## 🚀 Key Deliverables
-1. **Trip Volume Analysis**: Identified trends in trip volumes and distribution across various cities and times (weekdays vs weekends).
+1. **Trip Volume Analysis**: Identified trends in trip volumes and distribution across various cities
-2. **Passenger Satisfaction Metrics**: Evaluated average ratings from passengers and drivers to understand service quality.
-3. **Repeat Passenger Behavior**: Analyzed the number of repeat trips and patterns, providing insight into customer loyalty and retention.
+2. **Repeat Passenger Behavior**: Analyzed the number of repeat trips and patterns, providing insight into customer loyalty and retention.

 ## Key Insights